Module 2: The Individuals with Disabilities Education Act (IDEA) and the 13 Disability Categories

 Theoretical Frameworks Related to Disability

-It is also important for educators to be mindful of how they view their students with disabilities.
+It also helps for educators to understand how they view their students with disabilities.
 Educators must center the experience of students in a way that acknowledges and respects their identities.
-When students enter the classroom, they are entering with all the facets of identity they hold, including their gender, sex, religion, race, ethnicity, ability, and socioeconomic status.
+When students enter the classroom, they enter with all the facets of identity they hold, including their gender, sex, religion, race, ethnicity, ability, and socioeconomic status.
 These various facets of identity overlap and create a unique experience for each student.
 Here are some theoretical frameworks that help educators to better support students with disabilities.

 One framework, Critical Disability Theory (CDT), is defined as “a framework for the analysis of disability which centres disability and challenges the ableist assumptions which shape society” (Hosking, 2008).
 This theory seeks to create a system where people with disabilities are not treated as being different or needing to be corrected, allowing them to be an integral part of the world around them (Reaume, 2014).
-Ultimately, the main goal of Critical Disability Theory is to create a system that “works toward universal accessibility” (Reaume, 2014).
+Ultimately, Critical Disability Theory aims to create a system that “works toward universal accessibility” (Reaume, 2014).

-Some tenets of Critical Disability Theory are borrowed from Critical Race Theory (CRT).
-These tenets include:
+Critical Disability Theory borrows some tenets from Critical Race Theory (CRT).
+Critical Disability Theory tenets include::

 (a) people with disabilities have a unique voice and complex experience (Gleeson, 1999, as cited in Rocco, 2005, p.
 4); (b) disability should be viewed as part of a continuum of human variation (Asch, 2001, as cited in Rocco, 2005, p.
 4); (c) disability is socially constructed (Oliver, 1990, as cited in Rocco, 2005, p.
 4); (d) ableism is invisible; (e) disabled people have a right to self-determination (Gorman, 2000, as cited in Rocco, 2005, p.
 4); and (f) the commodification of labor and disability as business combine to maintain a system of poverty and isolation (Albrecht, 1992, as cited in Rocco, 2005, p.
 4).

-Additionally, Critical Disability Theory argues that “disability is socially constructed, that what disables is the environment, rejecting the objectification of people with disabilities and their portrayal as victims” (Rocco, 2005, pg.
+In addition, Critical Disability Theory argues that “disability is socially constructed, that what disables is the environment, rejecting the objectification of people with disabilities and their portrayal as victims” (Rocco, 2005, pg.
 5).
-For instance, the troupe of people with disabilities being viewed as “inspirational” for going about their lives; these perceptions are often rooted in ableism.
-By centering the voices of those with disabilities, disability becomes an experience that people can understand rather than an experience they make assumptions about.
+For instance, the troupe of people with disabilities viewed as “inspirational” for going about their lives, perceptions that are often rooted in ableism.
+By centering the voices of those with disabilities, disability becomes an experience that people can understand rather than an experience about which they make assumptions.

-Another theoretical framework educators should know is Disability Critical Race Theory.
-This theory dictates that racial bias is integrated into many social and legal institutions that are primarily designed for white people.
+Educators also should know another framework, Disability Critical Race Theory, which finds integrated bias in many social and legal institutions that are primarily designed for white people.
 Disability Critical Race Theory is defined as “a tool that, if implemented, can give voice to Black children with disabilities in a system that cares little about either.
 Its merger of disability studies (DS) and Critical Race Theory (CRT), if applied, would provide the necessary shock to the system to racist policymakers who would rather pity, at best, than support the empowerment of visible Black disabled bodies” (Johnson, 2021).

 Person-First Versus Identity-First Language